DayuHuu/scDFC/README.md

 # scDFC
-A Deep fusion clustering method for single-cell RNA-seq data
+scDFC is a Deep fusion clustering method for single-cell RNA-seq data.
+Existing methods either consider the attribute information of each cell or the structure information between different cells.
+In other words, they cannot sufficiently make use of all of this information simultaneously.
+To this end, we propose a novel single-cell deep fusion clustering model, which contains two modules, i.e., an attributed feature clustering module and a structure-attention feature clustering module.
+More concretely, two elegantly designed autoencoders are built to handle both features regardless of their data types.

 # Requirements

 Python --- 3.6